ColoredCow/portal/docs/description/client.md

   3. click on "create".
  ****
  - Upon clicking the "create" button, a new page should be launched, allowing the user to update additional information such as contact details, address, billing, and more.
-The user will be able to fill in all the necessary details on the "Person Contact" page, which will be automatically displayed immediately after clicking the "Create" button.
   - At each step, the user has the option to click "Save and Exit" if they do not wish to provide any additional details.
  ****
   **Initial Details**